open2c/pairtools/doc/parsing.rst

 Unmapped/multimapped reads
 --------------------------

-Sometimes one side or both sides of a read pair may not align to the reference genome:
+Sometimes, one side or both sides of a read pair may not align to the reference genome:

 .. figure:: _static/read_pair_NU_NN.png
    :scale: 50 %
-   :alt: A read pair missing an alignment on one or both sides
+   :alt: Read pairs missing an alignment on one or both sides
    :align: center

-   A read pair missing an alignment on one or both sides
+   Read pairs missing an alignment on one or both sides

 In this case, ``pairtools parse`` fills in the chromosome of the corresponding side of Hi-C pair with ``!``, the position with ``0`` and the strand with ``-``.